ankitt8/web-worker-talk/README.md

 # web-worker-talk

-This repo contains everything I reffered to give the talk on Web Worker.
+This repo contains everything I referred to give the talk on Web Worker.

 ## How To Run Code
 If live-server is not installed install it using ```npm install live-server -g``` <br>